 - You can also try striking your dog on the back (between the shoulder blades) with the flat of your hand.

 - Keep checking the dog's mouth to see if the object has been dislodged and you can grab it.

 - If your dog is still pawing at his mouth and choking, you can move your hands up from his belly to his solar plexus (where his abdomen stops and his rib cage starts, on the midline).
 Clasp your hands together like a fist and pull up, hard, three times.
 (Unless you have a small dog, in which case you want to use just a few fingers so that you will not break his ribs.)
 If nothing happens, do it three times, again.

-Note: Do not follow the bad advice given at other websites and stick a pair of pliers or tweezers down in your dog´s mouth.
+Note: Do not follow the bad advice given on other websites and stick a pair of pliers or tweezers into your dog's mouth.
 If he jerks his head when you are shoving a foreign object down his throat, you may end up cutting his mouth or puncturing his larynx.
 Lacerations in the mouth bleed profusely and sometimes do not stop.
 If you damage his larynx, he may not be able to breathe.

 If You Can't Dislodge the Object

 - If the object still will not come out, and your dog loses consciousness, you must reach down and find the obstruction.
 At this point, don't stop to worry about pushing the object further down his throat.
 If you are not able to clear your dog's airway, he will probably die.

 - If your dog stops breathing, you have a small chance of getting him going again.
 Even if his heart stops beating, he still has little chance of making it.
 CPR will not usually keep a patient alive; despite what you may have seen in movies or on TV, it only works in about 5–10% of humans, and it works even less for dogs.
 However, CPR will restore partial blood flow until the heart can be started again, so if you live close to an emergency clinic, you have a chance to get him there before your dog suffers serious and permanent brain damage.